FTWynn/gologgen/README.md

 ## Installation

 You can use the builds in any directory on the appropriate platform (setting the linux and osx builds to executable before you do).
-In addition to the binary, a config directory **must** be next to it with the config file format defined below.
+In addition to the binary, you'll need a config file, and some number of data or replay files.

 ## Configuration

 The first needed file is gologgen.conf, which stores global variables in a JSON object.
+By default, the program will look for gologgen.conf in a config directory alongside the executable, but you can set the conf to what and wherever with the *conf* flag at runtime.
 A working example is in the repo's config directory with all of the parameters filled out, but here are the current options:

 Conf Parameter | Notes
 --------- | -----